andlzanon/lod-personalized-recommender/README.md

     python main.py --mode=validate --dataset=lastfm --sufix=path[policy=last_items=01_reorder=10_hybrid] --baseline=bprmf --method="both" --save=False --metrics="MAP NDCG GINI ENTROPY COVERAGE"

+To run an explanation experiments for the movielens dataset for the diverse explanations algorithm run the following command.
+To compare results with the ExpLOD algorithm change the parameter to explod on expl_alg parameter.
+Change the reordered_recs parameter to explain the reordered recommendations or the baseline algorithm:

+    python main.py --mode=explanation --dataset=ml --begin=0 --end=9 --reord="MostPop BPRMF UserKNN PageRank NCF EASE" --nreorder=10 --pitems=0.1 --policy=last --min=0 --max=0 --max_users=0 --expl_alg=diverse --reordered_recs=0

-To run an explanation experiment for the lastfm dataset for the PageRank algorithm to users a maximum of 2 users that have at least 0 interactions and a max of 20 interactions:
+To run an explanation experiments for the lastfm dataset for the diverse explanations algorithm run the following command.
+To compare results with the ExpLOD algorithm change the parameter to explod on expl_alg parameter.
+Change the reordered_recs parameter to explain the reordered recommendations or the baseline algorithm:

-    python main.py --mode=explanation --dataset=lastfm --fold=0 --reord="PageRank" --nreorder=10 --pitems=0.1 --policy=last --min=0 --max=20 --max_users=2
+    python main.py --mode=explanation --dataset=lastfm --begin=0 --end=9 --reord="MostPop BPRMF UserKNN PageRank NCF EASE" --nreorder=10 --pitems=0.1 --policy=last --min=0 --max=0 --max_users=0 --expl_alg=diverse --reordered_recs=0

-To run an explanation experiment for the movielens dataset for the PageRank algorithm to users a maximum of 2 users that have at least 0 interactions and a max of 20 interactions:
+To run an explanation samples for the diverse explanations algorithm on the movielens dataset for the PageRank algorithm for a maximum of 2 users that have at least 0 interactions and a max of 20 interactions.
+To compare results with the ExpLOD algorithm change the parameter to explod on expl_alg parameter.
+Change the reordered_recs parameter to explain the reordered recommendations or the baseline algorithm:

-    python main.py --mode=explanation --dataset=ml --fold=0 --reord="PageRank" --nreorder=10 --pitems=0.1 --policy=last --min=0 --max=20 --max_users=2
+    python main.py --mode=explanation --dataset=ml --begin=0 --end=1 --reord="PageRank" --nreorder=10 --pitems=0.1 --policy=last --min=0 --max=20 --max_users=2 --expl_alg=diverse --reordered_recs=0